maniacx/Battery-Health-Charging/docs/Device-Compatibility/Dell.md

 # Dell

 ## Capability
-* 3 presets: Full Capacity Mode, Balance Mode, and Maximum Life Span mode.
+* 3 Presets**: Full Capacity, Balance, and Maximum Life Span.
-* 2 additional modes: Express Mode and Adaptive mode.
+* 2 Additional Modes**: Express and Adaptive.
-* Default threshold values of these 3 preset modes are set at 100/95%, 80/75%, and 60/55%.
+* Thresholds**: Preset modes have default threshold values set at 100/95%, 80/75%, and 60/55%.
+Customization options are available for each preset:
-* Each preset end threshold value can be customized between 100-80 %, 85-65 %, and 85-55 % respectively.
+* End threshold values can be set between 100-80%, 85-65%, and 85-55%.
-* Each preset start threshold value can be customized between is 95-75 %, 80-60 %, and 80-50 % respectively.
+* Start threshold values can be set between 95-75%, 80-60%, and 80-50%.
-* The difference between end and start threshold cannot be less than 5%.
+* Note: The difference between end and start threshold values must be at least 5%.

 {: .warning }
-Use of `Express` mode may cause battery health to diminish more quickly.
+Using `Express` mode may accelerate battery wear.

 ## Dependencies
 * There are two available packages for Dell laptop to control charging threshold / mode. **<span style="color:#0e755f">Libsmbios</span>** and **<span style="color:#213c8b">Dell command configure (cctk)</span>**